 Symptoms of Depression

-While the face of depression can look somewhat different from one person to the next, overall, clinical depression impacts the ability to function in day to day life.
-Take a look at the following common symptoms of clinical depression and see if you relate.
+While physical symptoms can look somewhat different from one person to the next, overall, clinical depression can be characterized by its ability to impede day-to-day activities.
+Here are some of the most common depression symptoms seen in clinical depression.
 Keep in mind, these symptoms need to be present most days for at least two weeks to be considered a type of clinical depression.

 - Feelings of sadness, loneliness, or emptiness